-The following guest post is courtesy of Elizabeth Rayment, Director of Your Mind Media.
+The following article was written by Elizabeth Rayment, Director of Your Mind Media.

 Your Mind Media (YMM) recently announced it has diversified its service offering to include company formations across the Middle East.
 In addition to providing comprehensive marketing services in Arabic, the firm also recruits local talent and offers consultancy on conducting business in the region.
 The Arab market can sometimes be misunderstood and seen as a challenge and this is where YMM can provide expertise in establishing the correct presence.